 Microsoft Power Automate and how does it work?

-Microsoft power automate and how does it work.
+Microsoft Power Automate and how it works.
 Microsoft Power Automate, formerly known as Microsoft Flow, is a product that is widely misunderstood.
 For some, Power Automate is a SharePoint extension that makes it easier to retrieve data stored there.
 Power Automate is the go-to tool for automating Microsoft Dynamics tasks for others.
-It has evolved into a true jewel of a software, allowing the building of processes to create supportable solutions for everyday difficulties, thanks to the expanded capabilities of recent releases.
+It has evolved into a true jewel of software, allowing the building of processes to create supportable solutions for everyday difficulties, thanks to the expanded capabilities of recent releases.

 Connectors and Templates for Powerful Automated Integration